Shell (projectile): Illumination

 Modern illuminating shells are a type of carrier shell or cargo munition.
 Those used in World War I were shrapnel pattern shells ejecting small burning "pots".

 A modern illumination shell has a time fuze that ejects a flare "package" through the base of the carrier shell at a standard height above ground (typically about 600 metres), from where it slowly falls beneath a non-flammable parachute, illuminating the area below.
 The ejection process also initiates a pyrotechnic flare emitting white or "black" infrared light.

 Typically illumination flares burn for about 60 seconds.
-These are also known as starshell or star shell.
+These are also known as star shells.
 Infrared illumination is a more recent development used to enhance the performance of night-vision devices.
 Both white- and black-light illuminating shells may be used to provide continuous illumination over an area for a period of time and may use several dispersed aimpoints to illuminate a large area.
 Alternatively, firing single illuminating shells may be coordinated with the adjustment of HE shell fire onto a target.

 Colored flare shells have also been used for target marking and other signaling purposes.